The Board of Education

 WS/FCS employs more than 7,000 people, including about 4,000 classroom and part-time teachers.
 Students are also served by about 360 bus drivers, 575 food-service workers, 300 housekeepers, and a network of administrators, principals, guidance counselors, psychologists, social workers and other staff.

-In 2012-13, the school system’s total budget was $539.7 million, including capital projects and child nutrition.
-Of the total, $169.0 million came from Forsyth County; that includes money for capital projects approved in a 2006 bond referendum.
+In 2014-15, the school system’s total budget is $502 million, including capital projects and child nutrition.
 Typically, about 60 percent of the budget comes from the state; about 25 percent from Forsyth County; and the rest from federal and other sources.